raffazizzi/gatsby-theme-ceteicean/README.md

 ## Defining behaviors

-Once the XML documents are rendered as HTML Custom Elemnets, they can be styled via CSS, for example:
+Once the XML documents are rendered as HTML Custom Elements, they can be styled via CSS, for example:

 ```css
 tei-p {